April 29th

 Meaning of the subhAShita:

-Even if not desired, just as a disease (is treated) through medicine, children should be taught humility (and values) through education.
+Even if not desired, just as a disease (is treated) through medicine, children must be taught humility (and values) through education.

 Commentary:

 The bitter taste of medicine cannot be the deciding factor for its consumption.
-Similarly, the hardships and sacrifices that come with learning cannot be the deciding factors against becoming virtuous and learned human beings!
+Similarly, the hardships and sacrifices that are part of learning cannot be the deciding factors in whether to discipline a child or not!

 pada vigrahaH: